YEAR 11 TO 13 LEARNING

 The academic deans at each level monitor and support students and families during their learning journey.
 This also transfers through to comprehensive tertiary and career advice.
 A key focus of the senior school is to assist students in all aspects of their progression along a career pathway – courses, university scholarships and hostel applications – as well as assistance into the more vocational pathways with CV preparation, work placement experience and industry advice and guidance.

-Download a PDF of the Student and Parents Guidelines to NCEA by clicking on the picture below:
+Click links below for pdfs of the Student and Parents Guidelines to NCEA or Senior Choice Booklet by clicking on the pictures below: